 If possible, request a room with a balcony or a terrace.
 Most Junior Suites (although not all) have them, but many of the base rooms don’t.
 Honestly, my stay wouldn’t have been complete without an expanse of outdoors all to myself.

 The room itself (ours was a Junior Suite) was immaculate.
-The decor was white with oatmeal tones and modern in design with double sliding doors into a large bathroom, home to a well-designed sink area that is perfect for laying out toiletries.
-A decent size free-standing bath sat in the center of the room with a rainforest shower and toilet cubicle to one side – the finishing touch is Roberto Cavalli toiletries.
+The decor was white with oatmeal tones and modern in design, with double sliding doors into a large bathroom, home to a well-designed sink area that is perfect for laying out toiletries.
+A decent-sized free-standing bath sat in the center of the room with a rainforest shower and toilet cubicle to one side – the finishing touch is Roberto Cavalli toiletries.

-The room’s doors double doors open out onto the star attraction – your own private pool, which sports a decked area with loungers, a table, and chairs, and a mini lawn where you can sit and enjoy your very own private view onto Venice.
+The room’s doors double doors open out onto the star attraction – your own private pool, which sports a decked area with loungers, a table, and chairs, and a mini lawn where you can sit and enjoy your very own private view of Venice.
 The pool itself was large enough for a lovely splash, complete with spa bubbles.
-Such fun and honestly, as good as it looks in the pictures above!
+It’s such fun and, honestly, as good as it looks in the pictures above!

 Service & Facilities

 The rooftop infinity pool, located just beyond a rooftop bar and restaurant area, seems to tick all the boxes, and in the main, it did.
 Gobsmackingly good views from comfy seating on a beautifully decked terrace.
 There’s always music playing in the background and plenty of daybeds and loungers.